 Medicare, the federal health insurance program for people over 65, doesn't cover long-term care.
-Your loved one may need to use his personal savings or benefits from long-term care insurance, if he's got it.
+Your loved one may need to use their personal savings or benefits from long-term care insurance, if they have got it.

-If your loved one spends all his savings on care, he could be eligible for Medicaid, a joint federal-state program that pays some medical costs for people with low incomes.
+If your loved one spends all their savings on care, they could be eligible for Medicaid, a joint federal-state program that pays some medical costs for people with low incomes.
 It covers some types of long-term care.

 Long-Term Care in the Home

-If your loved one lives in your home or his own, you'll need to make a caregiving plan using a variety of sources.
+If your loved one lives in your home or their own, you'll need to make a caregiving plan using a variety of sources.

 "That's what caregiving is: scheduling, coordinating, and providing care," says Nancy Wilson, assistant director of the Huffington Center on Aging at Baylor College of Medicine in Houston.